If your container is not starting, or not behaving as you would expect,

 safe to do.

 Many switches do not allow MAC address changes, and will either drop traffic with an incorrect MAC, or, disable the port totally.
-If you can ping a LXD container from the host, but are not able to ping it from a different host, this could be the cause.
+If you can ping a LXD instance from the host, but are not able to ping it from a different host, this could be the cause.
 The way to diagnose this is to run a tcpdump on the uplink (in this case, eth1), and you will see either 'ARP Who has xx.xx.xx.xx tell yy.yy.yy.yy', with you sending responses but them not getting acknowledged, or, ICMP packets going in and out successfully, but never being received by the other host.

 A privileged container can do things that effect the entire host - for example, it can use things in /sys to reset the network card, which will reset it for the entire host, causing network blips.
 Almost everything can be run in an unprivileged container, or - in cases of things that require unusual privileges, like wanting to mount NFS filesystems inside the container, you may need to use bind mounts.